b1o/Bitwise-Tests/README.md

 Bitwise-Tests

-Ruby script that generates tests with bitwise tasks for a school project.
+	Ruby script that generates exams with bitwise tasks for a school project.
 =============

 ## Notes on main.rb - 21.06.2014/01:44AM ##